-Dr. Buzz & Dr. Barnes offer a dental visit at no charge for children under 24 months called a “Happy Visit.”
+Dr. Buzz offers a dental visit at no charge for children under 24 months called a “Happy Visit.”
 This is an educational visit for the parents and will introduce your child to our office.
 We want to educate the parents on a healthy diet, thorough home care, proper tooth development, effects of oral habits, and answer any questions.
 The happy visit will typically last 15-30 minutes and will include a thorough examination and demonstration of proper home care.
 If the child is cooperative it will also include a gentle cleaning to remove stains and build-up, flossing, and a fluoride treatment.
 The parent may be asked to sit in the dental chair or hold the child during this visit.
-Brief, successful visits are vital to build the child’s trust in Dr. Buzz, Dr. Barnes and the dental staff.
+Brief, successful visits are vital to build the child’s trust in Dr. Buzz, and his dental team.

 Open Door Policy

-Dr. Buzz, Dr. Barnes and our staff strive to make each dental visit pleasant for every patient.
+Dr. Buzz and his team strive to make each dental visit pleasant for every patient.
 We realize that each child has different needs and anxieties, and therefore we have an OPEN DOOR POLICY.
 Parents are welcome to come into the treatment areas and stay with their child during the entire appointment.
 Parental presence can have a reassuring and calming effect on both the child and the parent.
 Although there are times when having the parent wait in the waiting room will help the child focus on the task at hand, we understand that usually the parent wants to be with their child.
 After all, our patients are your children and you know them better than we do!

 Financial & Insurance Information

 What about finances?